Kamber Ali

-Kamber Ali (also known as Kamber Ali Dede, Ali Kamberi of Prishta, or Kamber Ali Pagria) (1869–1950) was the 3rd Dedebaba (or Kryegjysh) of the Bektashi Order.
+Kamber Ali (1869–1950) was the 3rd Dedebaba of the Bektashi Order.
 He served as Dedebaba for only several months in 1944, and was arrested by the Communists in December 1944 since he had fought for the Balli Kombëtar.
 He died in prison in Tirana in 1950.

 Biography

 Early life

-Kamber Ali was born in 1869 (or 1870) in the village of Pagria, located near Përmet, Albania.
+Kamber Ali was born in 1869 (or 1870) in the village of Pagria, located near Përmet, Albania, which was then under the Ottoman Empire.
 He served as a dervish under Baba Abedin in Frashër.
 Kamber Ali was also an active part of the Albanian National Awakening and taught Albanian in the Skrapar, Përmet, and Tomorrica regions.
 In 1910, Kamber Ali, Ahmet Turani, and Sulejman of Gjirokastra were each appointed as gjysh (baba) by Fejzi Dede at the pir evi of Haji Bektash Veli in Hacıbektaş, central Anatolia.

 World War I exile and return to Albania

 During the Greek occupation of World War I, Kamber Ali fled to Candia (Heraklion) in Crete, and then went on to the United States in 1916.
 While in the United States, he campaigned to raise funds for the tekkes among the Albanian Americans.
 In 1919 or 1920, he returned to Albania to help rebuild the tekkes destroyed during World War I. The year after that, he became the baba of Prishta and of Suka, succeeding Baba Hysen after his death.
 Kamber Ali was one of the main organizers of the first three National Congresses of the Bektashi.